J6 Timeline

 The lobby sits only feet from the entrance to the House chamber, making it a critical choke point shielding both the occupied chamber and an active evacuation route.

-In an August 23, 2021 press release, USCP's Office of Professional Responsibility (OPR) "determined the officer's conduct was lawful and within Department policy."
+In an August 23, 2021 press release, the USCP's Office of Professional Responsibility (OPR) "determined the officer's conduct was lawful and within Department policy."

 @RealDonaldTrump